saloot/ADS2023/assignments.md

 Please hand in the *compiled* notebook (or the link to your *compiled* notebook on Google Colab/Github/Kaggle) **on the assignment page of Microsoft Teams**.

 **Due date:** Monday, Aban 10, 23:59

+### Assignment 5: Accuracy Measures
+* On the database of your choice, pratice measuring the following accuracy measures:
+    * 25 Points on the notebook running correctly.
+    * 20 Points: Regression Accuracy Metrics:
+        * 5 Points: measuring Mean Squared Error (MSE)
+        * 5 Points: measuring Mean Absolute Error (MAE)
+        * 5 Points: measuring Mean Absolute Percentage Error (MAPE)
+        * 5 Points: measuring R2 Score (MAPE)
+    * 15 Points: Binary Classification Accuracy Metrics:
+        * 5 Points: Precision
+        * 5 Points: Recall
+        * 5 Points: F1-Score
+    * 25 Points: Multi-class Classification Accuracy Metrics:
+        * 5 Points: Precision for each class
+        * 5 Points: Recall for each class
+        * 15 Points: Macro, Weigthed, Micro-averaged F1-Score
+    * 15 Points on having sufficient explanations and overall readability of the notebook

+* To measure the above metric, you can either perform simple regression/classification using scikit-learn modules, or simply generate a random vector as the prediction and measure the difference (accuracy) between this "prediction" vector and the actual values (one of the columns of your choice).

+* You can use the [lab sessions's notebook](https://colab.research.google.com/drive/1FnsgqFm7UygRhUXnPVRn3cYAN_1as3a6?usp=sharing) as a guideline.

+** IMPORTANT NOTE**: In your notebook, **per cell**, please explain why you are doing that part (in natural language, Farsi or English).
+Also, you need to explain what you have gained/understood from that part.
+If you only provide code without the comments, *you will not get the full mark*.

+Please hand in the *compiled* notebook (or the link to your *compiled* notebook on Google Colab/Github/Kaggle) **on the assignment page of Microsoft Teams**.

+**Due date:** Monday, Aban 17, 23:59